 See It in Action — Video Feature Below

-Every aerialist knows that power starts on the ground.
-Ashton’s May was dedicated to dryland strength conditioning — explosive plyometrics, Olympic lifts, and mobility work.
-In aerials, a tenth of a second of imbalance on takeoff can decide whether a triple twist ends in perfection or disaster.
-The weight room may not have the glamour of a ramp, but it’s where champions are built.
+Every aerialist knows power starts on the ground.
+May was dedicated to dryland strength — explosive plyometrics, Olympic lifts, mobility, and core stability.
+In aerials, a fraction of imbalance on takeoff can separate a clean triple from a missed landing.
+The weight room may lack spectacle, but it’s where durability, control, and confidence are earned.

-Freestyle aerials isn’t just a sport of flips and twists — it’s a calculated, relentless progression of strength, precision, and mental grit.
-Every splash into the pool this summer, every rep in the gym, every twist in the air has been part of Ashton’s preparation for what comes next.
+Freestyle aerials isn’t just a sport of flips and twists — it’s a calculated progression of strength, precision, and mental grit.
+Every rep in the gym, every splash into the pool, every rotation in the air builds toward what comes next.

 This is the grind before the glory.

-This is the journey to the World Cup.
+This is the road to the World Cup Tour.

 If you’re a fan cheering from afar, a brand interested in partnering, or a member of the media looking to feature Ashton’s journey - we want to hear from you.